David Bodanis is a futurist, business advisor and a New York Times Best-Selling Author.

 David Bodanis’ other books include the Royal Society Science Book of the Year Prize winner – Electric Universe (2006); the BBC Book of the Week – also featured on the cover of The Economist – Passionate Minds (2007); and Einstein’s Greatest Mistake (2016), named ‘Science Book of the Year’ by the Sunday Times, and also translated in most major markets: Germany, China, Japan, and others.

-David’s latest book ‘Can You Succeed Without Being a ****: The Art of Fairness in 10 Brief Lives‘ will be released in 2020.
+David’s book ‘Can You Succeed Without Being a ****: The Art of Fairness in 10 Brief Lives‘ was released in 2020.

 In the media, David has made appearances on BBC Newsnight, Start the Week, and other programs; and has features or provided opinion pieces in the Financial Times, the Guardian, the New York Times and elsewhere.